pelmenstar1/RangeCalendar/README.md

         </td>
     </tr>
     <tr>
-        <td>rangeCalendar_roundRectRadiusRatio</td>
+        <td>rangeCalendar_cellSize</td>
-        <td>Round rect radius of selected is determined by this fraction multiplied by cell size.
-By default, it's 0.5</td>
+        <td>Round radius of the cell.
+By default it's positive infinity which means the shape is circle regardless the size of it.</td>
     </tr>
 </table>